You know, I don't believe this, but I do believe it because I saw it.

 I thought I feared.

-And I you've had people call here.
+And we've had people call here.

-I'm sure you've talked to people who have regaled you with stories about people in their office who are all excited at healthcare's free.
+I'm sure you've talked to people who have regaled you with stories about people in their office who are all excited that healthcare is free and that Obama's making it happen.

 And Obama said that your premium is going to go down $2,500 if it isn't free.